Evaluating eating disorder etiology amongst athletes and performing artists, with a focus on perfection and the influence of external messages.

 In addition to eating disorders, broadly interested in other areas of health psychology, e.g. substance use, medical adherence, chronic pain, oncopsychology.

 The influence of culture in self evaluation, identity formation, emotion tolerance and regulation, coping skill development, and treatment outcomes.

 Assessing needs, stigma, and treatment-seeking behaviours of college students - especially those from low SES backgrounds or non-traditional status - and working to establish better health education and access for these populations.

-Broadly, exploring the etiology and progression of Borderline Personality Disorder.
+Broadly, exploring the etiology and progression of Cluster B Personality Disorders.